IgniteUI/igniteui-xplat-docs/doc/en/components/grids/grid/overview.md

-## Getting Started with Ignite UI for {Platform} Grid
+## Getting Started with {ProductName} Grid

 ### Dependencies

-To get started with the {Platform} grid, first you need to install the Ignite UI for {Platform} package.
+To get started with the {Platform} grid, first you need to install the {ProductName} package.

 <!-- Blazor -->